What Nuts Are Good For Squirrels

 What are the top four nuts for squirrels?

 To avoid any vitamin or mineral deficiencies, incorporate more tree nuts in the squirrel’s diet.
 Nuts are also high in natural fats and proteins and low in carbohydrates.
 Here are just a few of the most popular and healthy nut choices for squirrels.
+These nuts are listed alphabetically.

 Acorns are common in many squirrel’s nut stashes.
 This tree nut contains proteins, fats, potassium, vitamin B6, and magnesium.
 Magnesium is a mineral the body needs to help maintain nerve and muscle function.
 It also supports strong bones and a healthy immune system.